Elon Musk says he has secured the money to buy Twitter

 Elon Musk says he's secured money for his bid to take Twitter private and is considering making his pitch directly to shareholders.

-Musk, who recently became the social media company's largest individual shareholder, told Twitter's board last week he wanted to buy the entire company but he didn't say how he would pay for it.
+Musk, who recently became the social media company's largest individual investor, told Twitter's board last week he wanted to buy the entire company but didn't say how he would pay for it.

-Now, in a new filing with the Securities and Exchange Commission, the billionaire Tesla CEO says he's lined up $46.5 billion to fund his offer of $54.20 a share.
+Now, in a new filing with the Securities and Exchange Commission, the billionaire Tesla CEO said he's lined up $46.5 billion to fund his offer of $54.20 a share.

-Morgan Stanley, Bank of America, and several other banks have promised to lend him $25.5 billion, according to the filing.
+Morgan Stanley, Bank of America, and several other banks have promised to lend $25.5 billion, backed in part by some of Musk's Tesla shares, according to the filing.

-Musk also said in his filing that Twitter has not formally responded to his overtures.
+Musk also said in his filing that Twitter has not formally responded to his unsolicited offer.
 He "is seeking to negotiate a definitive agreement for the acquisition of Twitter," the filing said, "and is prepared to begin such negotiations immediately."

-Given the lack of response, the filing said, Musk is exploring whether to go directly to Twitter investors with a tender offer to buy their shares for $54.20 a piece.
+Given the lack of response, the filing said, Musk is exploring whether to appeal directly to Twitter investors with a tender offer to buy their shares for $54.20 a piece.
+Musk has been cryptically hinting at this prospect, tweeting "Love Me Tender," the name of an Elvis Presley song, and apparently referencing F. Scott Fitzgerald's novel Tender Is the Night.

-The board already has thrown hurdles in Musk's path.
-It has adopted a defensive measure known as a "poison pill" to fend off Musk and give directors more time to consider what to do.
+Twitter's board already has thrown hurdles in Musk's path.
+A day after he announced his offer, the board adopted a defensive measure known as a "poison pill" to fend off Musk and give directors more time to consider what to do.

-Formally known as a shareholder rights plan, the poison pill would make it more expensive for Musk, who owns 9% of the company, or anyone else to increase their stake to 15% or more.
+Formally known as a shareholder rights plan, the poison pill would make it more difficult and expensive for Musk, who owns 9% of Twitter, or anyone else to increase their stake to 15% or more.
 It's designed to ward off hostile moves like making a tender offer directly to shareholders.

-But if enough shareholders find Musk's bid attractive, they could pressure the board to get rid of the poison pill and reach a deal with the billionaire.
+But if enough investors find Musk's bid attractive, they could pressure the board to get rid of the poison pill and negotiate with the billionaire.

+Musk has said he believes he can "unlock" Twitter's potential by taking the company private and loosening its rules on what users are allowed to post.

+Twitter shares were little changed on Thursday.
+The stock is trading well below Musk's offer price, suggesting shareholders are skeptical about the deal.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.